alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 I found it difficult to locate a fish hook shape and the shape of the Paleo-Hebrew letter.

+Without looking at the Milky Way but stringing the Paleo-Hebrew letters together, I noticed the letters form a static animation of a fish being pulled from the water with a fish-hook.
+ - Mem (Water),
+ - Nun (Fish resembling the tail of a fish),
+ - Samekh (Support body of fish),
+ - Ayin (eye of fish),
+ - Pe (mouth of fish),
+ - Tsadi (fish-hook)
 ---

 ## 19. Qof (קוּף) — ק